 Becoming a resident in Norway

-If you want to actually run your business from Norway, you should apply for a residence permit.
+You do not need to be a resident in Norway to own a company there.
+However, If you want to actually run your business from Norway, you should apply for a residence permit.
 A so-called D-number gives you temporary residence status.
 A national identity number (previously: P-number) is for those who plan to stay in Norway long-term.

 Use the web tool on the website of the Norwegian directorate of Immigration to figure out what you need to do and what documentation is required in your situation.
-If you want help you can contact us or one of our advisors.
+If you want help you can contact one of our advisors.

 Extra services to consider